Mature Skin Care

 - How to Prevent the Appearance of Early Wrinkles

-A few lifestyle changes can help minimise wrinkles.
+A few lifestyle changes can help minimize wrinkles.

 Stop Smoking – Smoking can cause skin to age quicker.
 You are more likely to get wrinkles on your face, especially around the eyes and mouth.
 This is because nicotine can cause your blood vessels to narrow, slowing the blood flow to your skin and denying your skin of vital nutrients and oxygen as a result.
 Stopping smoking can help prevent further damage to your skin.

-Moisturise Your Skin – It’s not just the skin on your face that shows the signs of aging.
+Moisturize Your Skin – It’s not just the skin on your face that shows the signs of aging.
 As you begin menopause, the rest of your skin can become drier, causing itching and peeling.
-Moisturising your skin with Vaseline® Intensive Care™ Advanced Strength Lotion can help keep it soft and smooth.
+Moisturizing your skin with Vaseline® Mature Skin Rejuvenation Lotion can help keep it soft and smooth.

 - Anti-aging Skincare Routine